ConstantinoSchillebeeckx/Techshop-EEE-201/README.md

 You must make arrangements for a computer before signing up for the class - either be able to bring a laptop, or call the shop for assistance.

-A [GitHub repo](https://github.com/ConstantinoSchillebeeckx/Techshop-EEE-201) has been created to houses all of the course material including a [course document PDF](https://cdn.rawgit.com/ConstantinoSchillebeeckx/Techshop-EEE-201/master/EE201.pdf) as well as a [ZIP with all the course material including code](https://github.com/ConstantinoSchillebeeckx/Techshop-EEE-201/archive/master.zip).
+A [GitHub repo](https://github.com/ConstantinoSchillebeeckx/Techshop-EEE-201) has been created which houses all of the course material including a [course document PDF](https://rawgit.com/ConstantinoSchillebeeckx/Techshop-EEE-201/master/EE201.pdf) as well as a [ZIP with all the course material including code](https://github.com/ConstantinoSchillebeeckx/Techshop-EEE-201/archive/master.zip).

 ## Course Supplies